danbev/learning-v8/README.md

     inline FixedArrayBase* name() const;
     inline void set_elements(FixedArrayBase* value, WriteBarrierMode = UPDATE_WRITE_BARRIER)

 Notice that JSObject extends JSReceiver which is extended by all types that can have properties defined on them.
 I think this includes all JSObjects and JSProxy.
-It is in JSReceiver that the properties array:
+It is in JSReceiver that the we find the properties array:

     DECL_ACCESSORS(raw_properties_or_hash, Object)